ivan-shatrovx/modified-AEV-PLIG-variants/AEV-PLIG-global/MODEL_GLOBAL10.md

 PDBBind 2020 (refined set + general set).
 Graphs are generated using the original AEV-PLIG mol2/PDB pipeline.
 Global features are computed from the same structures using the scripts in `data_preparation/global_features/`.

-This file was written using Claude Sonnet 4.6.
+Claude Sonnet 4.6 was used to help write and format this file.